• Skip to main content

 chocolate coconut balls with one bitten into on top

-These No Bake Chocolate Coconut Balls are EASY and packed with coconut flavor!
+These No Bake Chocolate Coconut Balls are easy, packed with coconut flavor and ready in just 30 minutes!
 Sweet coconut filling covered in dark chocolate coating then topped with flaky sea salt.
-They taste just like a Mounds Bar!

 I always think of holiday season when I think of these.
 They're a great addition to your Christmas Cookie Recipes lineup.